bacalhau-project/bacalhau/docs/data-ingestion/from-url.md

 * `ghcr.io/bacalhau-project/examples/upload:v1`: the name and the tag of the docker image we are using

-* ` --input-urls=https://raw.githubusercontent.com/filecoin-project/bacalhau/main/README.md \`: URL path of the input data volumes downloaded from a URL source.
+* ` --input=https://raw.githubusercontent.com/filecoin-project/bacalhau/main/README.md \`: URL path of the input data volumes downloaded from a URL source.

-The `bacalhau docker run` command takes advantage of the `--input-urls` parameter.
+The `bacalhau docker run` command takes advantage of the `--input` parameter.
 This will download a file from a public URL and place it in the `/inputs` directory of the container (by default).
 Then we will use a helper container to move that data to the `/outputs` directory so that it is published to your public storage via Estuary.
 In our case we are using Filecoin as our public storage.

 :::tip
 You can find out more about the [helper container in the examples repository](https://github.com/bacalhau-project/examples/tree/main/tools/upload).